Meteor-Community-Packages/Meteor-CollectionFS/README.md

 $ meteor add <CFS add-on packages>
 ```

-You must add `collectionFS`, which is the main package, and at least one storage adapter package.
+You must add `cfs:standard-packages`, which is the main package, and at least one storage adapter package.
 See the Storage Adapters section for a list of the available storage adapter packages.
+At least `cfs:gridfs` or `cfs:filesystem` must be added, too.
+The temporary store requires one of them.

 Depending on what you need to do, you may need to add additional add-on packages.
-These are explained in the documentation sections
-to which they apply.
+These are explained in the documentation sections to which they apply.

+### Converting From Pre-0.9.0 Meteor

+1. Delete `packages` folder from your app, or at least remove all the CFS-related packages from it.
+2. Delete the `smart.json` that lists the CFS packages, or at least delete all CFS-related packages from it.
+3. `meteor remove <pkgname>` for any CFS packages shown when you do `meteor list`.
+4. Follow the installation instructions above.

+If it does not use v0.0.1+ of `cfs:tempstore` and `cfs:power-queue` (Meteor issue meteor/meteor#2526), then `meteor add` those package versions yourself, but you will eventually want to remove those from your app and let `cfs:standard-packages` manage them.

 ## Introduction